Let’s talk

-Nowadays, Artificial Intelligence (AI) is everywhere and education is no exception.
-Over the last few years, EdTech has started to use AI to develop tools that make learning more interactive and help teachers manage their workload better.
-With AI, lessons can be tailored to individual learning styles, admin can be streamlined and real-time feedback becomes much easier – making education more effective and fun for everyone involved.
+Nowadays, Artificial Intelligence (AI) is everywhere, and education is no exception.
+Over the last few years, EdTech has started using AI to develop tools that make learning more interactive and help teachers manage their workload better.
+With AI, lessons can be tailored to individual learning styles, admin can be streamlined, and real-time feedback becomes much easier – making education more effective and fun for everyone involved.

 Before we go any further, let’s look at some more numbers – they speak quite convincingly.
 The global AI in education market in 2022 was valued at around $4 billion and is projected to grow by more than 10% each year until 2032.
 What is driving this undoubtedly impressive surge, you may ask?
 As a reputable education soft dev company, we know what to answer: the growing demand for personalized learning and the recognition that AI can meet the diverse needs of today’s learners.
 In fact, you may not even realize that you use AI tools every day.
 AI is already being integrated into educational technologies in many ways, affecting various aspects of the educational process.
 Virtual assistants and university chatbots, intelligent tutoring systems, AI tools for automated grading, and much more.
 Let’s talk about it further.